taooceros/Locks/visualization/report/report.typ

 === Remote Core Locking <rcl>

-Similar to FlatCombining, RCL also maintains a list of nodes owned by each thread.
+Similar to #fc, RCL also maintains a list of nodes owned by each thread.
 The primary distinction is that RCL designates a specific thread to act as the server (combiner).
 Consequently, it's akin to a remote procedure call, as proposed in the original paper.
-Notably, RCL utilizes an array of nodes, whereas FlatCombining uses a linked list of nodes.
+Notably, RCL utilizes an array of nodes, whereas #fc uses a linked list of nodes.
 This design difference in RCL should yield improved performance when the number of inactive threads is relatively small.

 One of the primary goals of RCL is to facilitate easy migration of legacy code.
 To achieve this, RCL employs a complex algorithm to ensure that the server thread won't be blocked or engaged in active spinning, which could negatively impact performance.
 Additionally, RCL's design enables the server to handle multiple locks, allowing for straightforward porting of legacy code.
 While our implementation doesn't cover the complete version of RCL and thus won't delve into these aspects, one core goal of enabling one server to manage various types of locks is retained.
 Achieving this presents a significant challenge within the Rust type system, as we aim to statically dispatch type information to prevent performance regression.
 Further implementation details can be found in the appendix labeled @rcl_detail_impl.